kaustubhhiware/urlparamify/README.md

 seeks to solve that problem.
 Just give it a string, which is converted into JSON modifiable form.
 Mess up any way you want to with the parameters, playing around with the params, and just call a `Url.toString()` to get your modified url.

+Now you don't need to worry about `google.com`, `http://google.com`, `/path?search=data`, `urlparamify` has got you covered.

+One of the legit feedbacks I received on [reddit](https://www.reddit.com/r/node/comments/6e2bga/urlparamify_parse_all_kinds_of_url_simple_and/) was how is this module any different from the core url module ?

+Unlike the core `url`, `urlparamify` accepts any kind of url like mentioned above, whereas `url` works only when a url of the format `http://google.com` is provided.
+I started off working on a task with `url` itself, but the multiple fallacies in url (url.parse('http://google.com') for instance, along with multiple urls mentioned in this test suite) and other interactions suggested me to make a url suited to these requirements.
+An instance of this module's sturdiness can be seen in Usage and examples below.

+Find a url that breaks this module ?
+Let me know.

 ## Installation